Baaizeed-Ahmed/SQA-Assignment-1/README.md

 ### Code Quality and Refactoring

+The codebase has been refactored for modularity and maintainability, adhering to coding standards with meaningful documentation throughout the project.

 1. **Modularization**:
    - Refactored controllers and models for better separation of concerns.
    - **Code**: [`blogController.js`](./blogController.js), [`commentController.js`](./commentController.js).